Raising-Arrows-Academy/adventure-game/README.md

    python main.py
    ```
 3. Press Enter
+4. Select a game from the menu (currently only Castle Escape is available)
-4. Follow the on-screen instructions to play!
+5. Follow the on-screen instructions to play!

 ### Game Commands